ironhacks/docs/docs/App-Client/usage.md

 <% include("../views/footer") %>
 ```

-The data associated with this view is storred in the controller (`app/controllers/quizzes.js`)–see below.
-The user can click the generated link which contains information about the user (the email address and the user id)–which are storred in the Qualtrics quiz responses as embedded data, and also the redirect url.
+The data associated with this view is stored in the controller (`app/controllers/quizzes.js`)–see below.
+The user can click the generated link which contains information about the user (the email address and the user id)–which are stored in the Qualtrics quiz responses as embedded data, and also the redirect url.
 When the user finishes the quiz, they are redirected back the application, on the `/quizzes` page and the application marks the quiz complete internally.
-Even the quiz was completed, the user can take it again.
+Even if the quiz was completed, the user can take it again.

 ```js
 const Bloggify = require("bloggify")